IFRCGo/alert-hub-backend/README.md

 - Cache updates are scalable by updating only the necessary countries and alerts based on the updates from the CAP Aggregator.
 - Processing time of cache updates can be as low as milliseconds, eliminating celery queue bottlenecks.
 - API response times within milliseconds from efficient caching design.
-- The cache updates periodically (every minute), and the update frequency can be increased easily by using multiple celery workers.
+- The cache updates periodically (every 30s), and the update frequency can be increased easily by using more celery workers.

 ## Table of Contents
 * Documentation